anya92/voting-app/README.md

 2. As an authenticated user, I can share my polls with my friends. ✔

-3. As an authenticated user, I can see the aggregate results of my polls. // TODO
+3. As an authenticated user, I can see the aggregate results of my polls. ✔

-4. As an authenticated user, I can delete polls that I decide I don't want anymore. // TODO
+4. As an authenticated user, I can delete polls that I decide I don't want anymore. ✔

 5. As an authenticated user, I can create a poll with any number of possible items. ✔